Coronavirus (COVID-19) - Frequently Asked Questions

 Where food is currently provided to people in accommodation this will continue, we will contact all residents affected to make sure they are clear about how to access services going forward.

-Communal areas such as kitchens, lounges and bathrooms are closed in the majority of our housing projects.
+Communal areas such as kitchens, lounges and bathrooms are now open in our housing projects.
 There is a small number of our supported houses that the kitchens only open when staff are on site for cooking, while following safety and social distancing measures.

 What are staff doing to protect residents and service users in relation to coronavirus?